27 January 2022

 For over a year now, a cross-functional team distributed across the four countries where our production plants are located (France, Germany, Poland and Tunisia) has been experimenting with new processes day after day.

 Organisation in this way enables us to increase our expertise in automation by creating an expert network comprising 10 people who are in constant contact with each other to discuss ongoing projects.
-Standardising our automation processes is also an important aspect of our approach.
+Standardizing our automation processes is also an important aspect of our approach.
 Our customers, whether from the industrial, automotive, home automation or avionics sectors, must have access to the same production standards.
 Of course, we take the specificities of each plant into account.

-Then, there are the cobots.
 These are collaborative robots that can be adapted to perform several handling activities in a single day.
 Equipped with safety sensors, they can work safely with operators.
 There is a difference between cohabitation and collaboration:

-In addition to the robots and cobots present in our factories, we can also find AGVs for automated equipment transport and automated logistics systems (the future automated store Exotec, for example).
+In addition to the robots and cobots present in our factories, we can also find AGVs for automated equipment transport and automated logistics systems (the automated store Exotec, for example).

 500 reels per day